Rinkusrm06/fsds/README.md

 # 4. Requirements.txt
 # 5. Setup.py

 # A . gitkeep file tells github to do the opposite of its default behaviour, which is to ignore empty folders.
 If you want to track an empty folder, or a folder with untracked files, create a 0kb file with the . gitkeep file extension in that folder.

+# __init__.py file is created in folders so it can be used as a package
+# to install local package (Program you have written) in your local environment use any of the below options:
+# 1. pip install
+# 2. In the requirements.txt file add -e .
+# 3. create setup.py file.
+Run code as python setup.py install

+# development cycle: Development >> Testing >> QA >> delivery >> monitoring >> maintenance

+# 6. once you have the setup.py file update the basic info as provide in the file and install it using any of the steps mentioned above